rehmmann/CS3219/README.md

 npm i
 npm run start
 ```
+9. The application is running here: http://localhost:5173

-9. To access the application, create an account using the Register button and login using the account created
+10. To access the application, create an account using the Register button and login using the account created
-10. Alternatively, you can access the application with the account credentials:
+11. Alternatively, you can access the application with the account credentials:
 ```
 username: alanwalker@gmail.com
 password: password1